Where Da White Women At?

 Martinzion: Let me tell you something; if a brother killed himself every time he broke up with a white bitch, this world would be bereft of brothers!

-"KKK Bitch" by Ice-T's band Body Count.
+- "KKK Bitch" from Body Count by Ice-T's band Body Count.
 Also, on the album, a skit before the song states that "the real issue isn't the lyrics on the record, but the risk of the white kid identifying with a black artist, or a white girl, falling in love with a black man".

 And they gone keep calling and trying / But you stay right girl / But when you get on he leave your ass for a white girl.

 - The video for "Touch the Sky" has a scene in which his black ex-girlfriend yells at him for dating a white girl.
 When said girlfriend (played by Pamela Anderson) runs out and kisses him, the ex-girlfriend and her friend are seen looking annoyed and shocked.

 - In late 2010 Kanye began to embrace this trope.

 "Champagne Wishes, thirty white bitches..." from "So Appalled""Had a few white girls..." from "HAM"

 - Madness - Embarrassment, which was a real life story about a sister of one of the band.
 Happily, it ended well.

 - Public Enemy's "Pollywanacraka" on "Fear of A Black Planet" delves into this trope.